-In this blog, we will be learning about the FIRE movement- Financial Independence, Retire Early, a process that allows you to create enough wealth early in life to become financially independent.
+In this blog, we will learn about the FIRE movement – (Financial Independence Retire Early), a process that allows you to create enough wealth early in life to become financially independent.
 We will also look at achieving FIRE in any market situation.

 What is Financial Independence?

-Financial independence is a state where you have enough wealth to take care of your expenses and maintain your lifestyle without having to work or depend on employment.
+Financial independence is when you have enough wealth to care for your expenses and maintain your lifestyle without having to work or depend on employment.
 Most people target their retirement age to become financially independent, but you can become financially independent early in life if you practice strict financial discipline and aggressive investing.

 Why does Financial Independence Matter?

 Whether you want to retire early or not, becoming financially independent early should be your priority.
-It pays a rich dividend in terms of increased quality of life and greater mental peace.
-Over the past decade, jobs have evolved and so have the companies.
+It pays a rich dividend regarding the increased quality of life and greater mental peace.
+Over the past decade, jobs have evolved and so have companies.

 In good times, when the economy is doing well, companies are in expansion mode and hire aggressively to fill the gap.
-But, during uncertain times or when the economy performs poorly, companies tend to resort to huge layoffs to save costs.
-If you don’t plan for such events and save enough for the rainy day, it can cause havoc in your life.
+But, during uncertain times or when the economy performs poorly, companies tend to resort to considerable layoffs to save costs.
+If you don’t plan for such events and save enough for a rainy day, it can cause havoc.

-Becoming financially free helps you overcome such situations and plan your future moves accordingly.
-Also, it helps you to take risks in life, which otherwise would not have been possible if you are living paycheck-to-paycheck life.
+Becoming financially free helps you overcome such situations and plan your future accordingly.
+Also, it helps you to take risks in life, which otherwise would not have been possible if you were living paycheck-to-paycheck life.
 It gives you the liberty to choose how to spend your time.

 At first, becoming financially independent is not an overnight process.
 It requires aggressive savings for a long time, reducing expenses, and being financially disciplined to stay on the course.

-Let us see how the concept of FIRE works.
+Let us see how the FIRE Movement (Financial Independence Retire Early) concept works.

-The goal of the FIRE Movement (Financial Independence Retire Early) is to save and invest aggressively over the period of 10 to 20 years to accumulate enough wealth to take care of all your expenses for the rest of life.
-It requires you to save and invest up to 50 to 75% of your income, drastically reducing expenses to the bare minimum, and looking for ways to increase income.
+The goal of the FIRE Movement (Financial Independence Retire Early) is to save and invest aggressively over 10 to 20 years to accumulate enough wealth to take care of all your expenses for the rest of your life.

 How to Calculate Your FIRE Number?

-You must figure out two things correctly -your annual expenses and how much you need to save to survive the post-retirement phase of life to become financially independent and retire in your 30s or 40s.
+You must figure out two things correctly -your annual expenses and how much you need to save to survive the post-retirement to become financially independent and retire in your 30s or 40s.
 So, here come the two thumb rules of the FIRE movement (Financial Independence Retire Early).

 Rule of 25